 Section 47 of the Code gives the SHRC authority to approve equity plans under certain circumstances.
 Programs must:

-- be designed to prevent, reduce or eliminate disadvantages that are related to one of the prohibited grounds of discrimination: age, religion or religious creed, marital status, family status, sex, sexual orientation, mental or physical disability, colour, ancestry, nationality, place of origin, race or perceived race, and receipt of public assistance.
+- be designed to prevent, reduce or eliminate disadvantages that are related to one of the prohibited grounds of discrimination: age, religion or religious creed, marital status, family status, sex, gender identity, sexual orientation, mental or physical disability, colour, ancestry, nationality, place of origin, race or perceived race, and receipt of public assistance.

 - operate in the areas of employment, education, housing or public services